 Are you currently in—or considering—entering a long-distance dating relationship?
-If so, I hope this interview DatingAtADistance.com did with me will encourage you in your own journey.
-Enjoy!
+If so, this interview “Dating at a Distance” did with me will encourage you in your own relationship.
+Enjoy.

 How did you grow in your relationship with God while you were in a long-distance relationship?